Published: February 20, 2021 | Last Updated: November 7, 2025

-TV pay scales are very complicated, and minimum pay rates can change dramatically based on the length of show, network, or streaming service that it’s on and the amount of writing the writer does that makes it onto the show.
+TV pay scales are very complicated, and minimum pay rates can change dramatically based on the length of the show, network, or streaming service that it’s on and the amount of writing the writer does that makes it onto the show.

-As of the 2020 Schedule of Minimums, an average TV screenwriter in the WGA can make anywhere between $6,363 to $56,078 per episode for a show, or between $3,964 to $5,059 per week, all depending on specific circumstances.
+As of the 2020 Schedule of Minimums, an average TV screenwriter in the WGA can make between $6,363 to $56,078 per episode for a show or between $3,964 to $5,059 per week, depending on specific circumstances.

-Those are some high numbers, and they do get higher, but there’s a lot more to know before you can fully understand how TV payments work for TV screenwriters.
+Those are some high numbers, and they do get higher, but there’s a lot more to know before you fully understand how TV payments work for TV screenwriters.

 To learn more, let’s dive into the details below.

-As mentioned above, according to the 2020 Schedule of Minimums, an aspiring TV screenwriter can expect to make anywhere between $6,363 to $56,078 per episode or $3,964 to $5,059 per week.
+As mentioned above, according to the 2020 Schedule of Minimums, an aspiring TV screenwriter can expect to make between $6,363 and $56,078 per episode or $3,964 and $5,059 per week.

-For instance, what determines whether you are making $6,363 per episode or $56,078?
+For instance, what determines whether you make $6,363 per episode or $56,078?

-A ton of varying factors.
+There are a ton of varying factors.

 What type of factors affect a TV writer’s paycheck?